Thanet MP Sir Roger Gale's gay marriage views criticised

 In his letter to Thanet Extra, Sir Roger said he believed that marriage described the union, in church or out of it, of one man and one woman, and that removing husband and wife from official documents took "equality into a realm that is almost Stalinist in its political correctness".

-He asked: "Will Shakespeare, Milton and The Holy Bible be rewritten also?"'Bigotry and prejudice'
+He asked: "Will Shakespeare, Milton and The Holy Bible be rewritten also?"

 Mr Driver, an Independent member of Thanet District Council, said: "I have been contacted by many local people from all sorts of backgrounds who think Gale's comments are both stupid and provocative and could be the cause of tension in the community.

 "That's why I have agreed to chair the meeting.

 "It's time to make it clear that there is no place for bigotry and prejudice in Thanet especially from Members of Parliament."

 He added that the comments had been "deliberately timed" to coincide with a meeting of Thanet District Council on 19 April at which the local authority could become the first in England to vote in support of gay marriage.

 The protest meeting is being held on 12 April at the Margate Media Centre, in Margate.